NDietrich/CyberChef-for-Splunk/README.md

 1.233951602074389	          | MS4yMzM5NTE2MDIwNzQzODk=
 1.738851991598791	          | MS43Mzg4NTE5OTE1OTg3OTE=

+Here we generate three results with random data in the 'data' field (the first three lines of SPL).
+We then use CyberChef's **toBase64** operation to convert the values in the *'data'* field to base-64 representation, and save the results to the *'convertedData'* field.

-This is a simplistic example for simplicity's sake.
+This is a simple example for clarity's sake.
 This App has a lot of additional functionality, described in the [instructions](https://github.com/NDietrich/CyberChef-for-Splunk/blob/main/src/cyberchef/README.md).

 # Requesting Help
 Please submit bug and feature requests via [Github](https://github.com/NDietrich/Splunk-Snort3-TA/issues) for this project, or email Noah@SublimeRobots.com.
 Please include as much information as possible with your request.
 This TA is not professionally supported (it is a volunteer project), so issues may not be fixed immediately, but I will make every effort to reply.